UniversalDependencies/docs/_bgs/template-index.md

 ## Tokenization and Word Segmentation

 * Words are generally delimited by whitespace but with exceptions:
-* Compound words and full reduplications that are separated by a hyphen are tokenized as multi-word tokens if each word can be taken as a separate semantic expression forming a whole.
+* Compound words and full reduplications that are separated by a hyphen are tokenized as multi-word tokens if each word can be taken as a separate semantic expression forming a whole (e.g. mitángnga-tángnga).
-  * Contractions are tokenized independently whenever possible (e.g. *ke'd* into *ke* + *'d*)
+  * Contractions are tokenized independently whenever possible (e.g. *ke'd* into *ke* + *'d*).
   * Words with spaces do not regularly occur in Tagabawa.

 ## Morphology
 * Tagabawa uses 16 of the UPOS tags.
 Auxiliary ([AUX](https://universaldependencies.org/u/pos/all.html#al-u-pos/AUX)) is excluded.
 * Several word types are classified as particles ([PART](https://universaldependencies.org/u/pos/PART.html)).
 These fall under two categories:
   * Grammatical particles (linkers *na* and *ka*)
-  * Lexical particles (such as the question marker *baʔ*, negation marker *direʔ*, *ʔándaʔ*)
+  * Lexical particles (such as the question marker *ba*, negation marker *dire*, *ánda*)
 * Quantifiers (including the plural marker *mga* and indefinite quantifiers such as *madita* “many”) are classified as determiners ([DET](https://universaldependencies.org/u/pos/DET.html)).
 * Similar to other Philippine-type languages, Tagabawa has nominal markers that function both as prepositions and articles.
 Calling these as markers is probably the safest classification instead of prepositions, articles or determiners, as the markers can function all of them.
 To parallel other Philippine language treebanks, they are labeled as ([ADP](https://universaldependencies.org/u/pos/all.html#al-u-pos/ADP)).
 These markers are:
-  * The topic nominative/absolutive marker *si* or *toʔ*
+  * The topic nominative/absolutive marker
-  * The non-topic genitive/ergative marker *ni* or *ka*
+  * The non-topic genitive/ergative marker
-  * The non-core oblique/dative marker that is also *kay* or *ka*
+  * The non-core oblique/dative marker that
+  *
 ### Nominal Features

 * Plurality is signaled, if explicitly stated, by the function word *mga*, hence *mga* expresses the `Number=Plur` feature and does not need for nouns ([NOUN](https://universaldependencies.org/u/pos/all.html#al-u-pos/NOUN)) and proper nouns ([PROPN](https://universaldependencies.org/u/pos/all.html#al-u-pos/PROPN)) to have `Number=Plur`.
-However, some affixations on nouns show number, and are not preceded with a *mga* marker anymore.
+However, some affixations on nouns show number, and are not preceded with a *mga* marker.
 In such occurences, the noun then has a `Number=Plur`.
 * Pronouns ([PRON](https://universaldependencies.org/u/pos/all.html#al-u-pos/PRON)) are marked for number with 2 possible values: `Sing`, `Plur`
 * Some nouns ([NOUN](https://universaldependencies.org/u/pos/all.html#al-u-pos/NOUN)) and adjectives ([ADJ](https://universaldependencies.org/u/pos/all.html#al-u-pos/ADJ)) have [Gender](https://universaldependencies.org/u/feat/all.html#al-u-feat/Gender) with 2 possible values: `Masc`, `Fem`.
 These are usually loanwords from Spanish.
+Names of people also have [Gender].
 Other nouns or adjectives do not have this feature.
-* There is a debate about the names of the case markers, depending to which morphosyntactic alignment is subscribed to when analyzing Tagabawa.
-Some linguists would argue Philippine-type languages are ergative-absolutive, some would say nominative-accusative, and some would reject both and say there is an Austronesian alignment.
+* There is a debate about the names of the case markers, depending to which morphosyntactic alignment is subscribed to when analyzing Tagabawa, or any Austronesian Philippine-type languages.
+Some linguists would argue Philippine-type languages are ergative-absolutive, some would say nominative-accusative, and some would reject both and say there is an Austronesian alignment or symmetrical voice alignment.
 To adopt the similarities of other Philippine-type languages, Tagabawa has `Nom`, `Gen`, `Dat` as the 3 possible values for [ADP](https://universaldependencies.org/u/pos/all.html#al-u-pos/ADP).

 Degree and Polarity

 * [Degree](https://universaldependencies.org/u/feat/all.html#al-u-feat/Degree) applies to adjectives ([ADJ](https://universaldependencies.org/u/pos/all.html#al-u-pos/ADJ)) and has 2 possible values: `Pos`, `Sup`. `Cmp` (comparative form) is not formed morphologically.
-* [Polarity](https://universaldependencies.org/u/feat/all.html#al-u-feat/Polarity) is used to some existential verbs ([VERBS](https://universaldependencies.org/u/pos/all.html#al-u-pos/VERB)), negation particles like *di*, *dire*, *ʔándaʔ* and response to interjection like *oʔoʔ* and *dire*.
+* [Polarity](https://universaldependencies.org/u/feat/all.html#al-u-feat/Polarity) is used to some existential verbs ([VERBS](https://universaldependencies.org/u/pos/all.html#al-u-pos/VERB)), negation particles like *di*, *dire*, *ánda* and response to interjection like *oo* and *dire*.
 It has 2 possible values: `Pos`, `Neg`.

 ### Verbal Features

 * Verbs ([VERBS](https://universaldependencies.org/u/pos/all.html#al-u-pos/VERB)) inflect according to [Mood](https://universaldependencies.org/u/feat/all.html#al-u-feat/Mood), [Aspect](https://universaldependencies.org/u/feat/all.html#al-u-feat/Aspect) (instead of [Tense](https://universaldependencies.org/u/feat/all.html#al-u-feat/Tense)), and [Voice](https://universaldependencies.org/u/feat/all.html#al-u-feat/Voice).
 * Verbs ([VERBS](https://universaldependencies.org/u/pos/all.html#al-u-pos/VERB)) in the current data contains 3 possible mood values: `Ind` (indicative), `Imp` (imperative), `Pot` (potential).
 * [Aspect](https://universaldependencies.org/u/feat/all.html#al-u-feat/Aspect) has 3 possible values: `Perf` (perfective), `Imp` (imperfective), `Prosp` (prospective).
-* [Voice](https://universaldependencies.org/u/feat/all.html#al-u-feat/Voice) is different in many Austronesian languages such as Tagabawa as it does not follow the active-passive voice difference.
+* [Voice](https://universaldependencies.org/u/feat/all.html#al-u-feat/Voice) is different in many Austronesian languages, particularly Philippe-type languages, such as Tagabawa as it does not follow the active-passive voice difference.
 [Verbs](https://universaldependencies.org/u/pos/all.html#al-u-pos/VERB) “focus” on one specific argument, making it as the subject, but it does not transform the patient-like argument from a transitive clause to intransitive, and retains the agent-like argument, if present, is still a core argument.
 This feature is similar to Tagalog or Cebuano, and other Philippine-type languages.
 There are 4 possible values for `Voice`:
   * `Act` (actor-focused voice) where the actor is the topic of the sentence.
   * `Pass` (patient-focused voice) where the patient is the topic of the sentence.
   * `Lfoc` (locative-focused voice) where the location is the topic of the sentence.